Privacy Notice: Get Into Teaching Information Service

 Who we are

 This work is being carried out by the Department for Education (DfE).
 For the purpose of data protection legislation, the DfE is the data controller for the personal data processed as part of The Get Into Teaching Information Service, including the Get School Experience service.

 How we will use your information

-We receive and process the personal data you provided when completing the Get Into Teaching registration form or the Get School Experience service registration form, because you have requested that we provide you with tailored advice and information about teacher training and a career as a teacher, or have requested school experience.
+We receive and process the personal data you provided when completing either the Get Into Teaching registration form or the Get School Experience service registration form, because you have requested that we provide you with tailored advice and information about teacher training and a career as a teacher, or have requested school experience.
 These services will help you to make an informed decision about making an application.

 Specifically we will use your data in the following ways:

-The information you provide in the Get Into Teaching registration form (and any subsequent updates made via our helpline, including registration to events) is shared with our Get Into Teaching telephone helpline and web chat service to ensure that they have an accurate picture of your circumstances in order to provide a tailored service and information to you.
+- The information you provide in the registration forms (and any subsequent updates made via our helpline, including registration to events) is shared with our Get Into Teaching telephone helpline and web chat service to ensure that they have an accurate picture of your circumstances in order to provide a tailored service and information to you.
 Any subsequent information you provide to the helpline will also be recorded in order to continue to provide you with a tailored service.

 Your personal data, supplied for the purposes of this service, will be used as long as it is deemed necessary.
 We will delete this information if you request us to do so.

 If you do not supply us with your personal information then we cannot provide a tailored advice and information service or offer you access to the services available via our website such as booking a Train to Teach event.
 However, without registering, you can still access general information via the Get into Teaching helpline and website and can complete an application for Initial Teacher Training through UCAS Teacher Training.